peytoncordero/DRI25/command-line.md

 However in different Operative Systems, the sign varies somewhat, and sometimes the sign is a '%' or a '#'.
 In all cases, we call it a command prompt.
 It lets us know the computer is ready to receive a command.

-## Getting started: know thyself
+## Getting started

+There is basic pattern of use in the command line: type a command, press enter on your keyboard, and receive output.

-You may also see your username to the left of the command prompt $.
-Let's try our first command.
+Let's try our first command!

+**Know thyself**

 Type the following command and press enter on your keyboard:

 ```console
 $ whoami